 “For a dog whose ancestors thrived in sub-zero Siberian temperatures, the Samoyed does remarkably well in more moderate temperatures, as long as he can exercise year-round,” Becker says.
 So you don’t have to hibernate in wintry climates to enjoy his company.
 And you will for a long time, as a Sammie has 12–14 year lifespan.

 Samoyeds are members of the Nordic spitz canine group, which originated in Asia.
 The Samoyed breed is one of 14 with direct ties to ancient wolves.
 "Samoyeds have a long, rich history as a part of Samoyedic culture in Siberia," Becker says.
 "These dogs were important family members for indigenous people, joining them in their dwellings to provide critical warmth and companionship."

 According to the Samoyed Club of America, Sams have natural herding instincts because their Siberian ancestors helped with the nomadic reindeer hunts of the Samoyede people.
 Relegated to the far northern reaches of frozen earth, Samoyedes bred these dogs not only to be powerful haulers and effective hunters but also close companions for their children.

 Teams of trusty Samoyeds led the way for adventurers during an era known as the Heroic Age of Antarctic Exploration from the late 1800s to the early 1900s.
 They traveled with famous explorers such as Ernest Shackleton, Roald Amundsen, and Robert Falcon Scott.

-Also during this time, Queen Alexandra of England fell in love with the breed and helped popularize its standing as both a show dog and companion.
-Many of her dogs’ descendants are found in kennels throughout the United States, Canada, and Great Britain.
+Also during this time, Queen Alexandra of England fell in love with the breed and helped popularize Sams' standing as both a show dog and companion.
+Many of her dogs' descendants are found in kennels throughout the U.S., Canada, and Great Britain.